Mindfulness Practices

 Be Still and Know 〰️

 Below are some of the mindfulness practices that I’ve used over the years of my recovery.
 Some may work for you, some might not.
-Lean into curiosity and trust that just become one doesn't work, it doesn’t mean none of them will.
+Lean into curiosity and remember that just because one practice doesn't work for you, it doesn't mean none of them will.
 And remember, mindfulness doesn’t have to be a formal practice, we can choose to be mindful at any time in any place simply by tuning into our senses and paying attention.